satyapravin/asymmetric_lp/README.md

 ---

 Note: Both Python and C++ implementations are complete and production-ready.
-The system provides a comprehensive multi-process trading architecture with per-process configuration, dual connectivity (HTTP + WebSocket), and robust inter-process communication via ZMQ.
+The system provides a comprehensive multi-process trading architecture with per-process configuration, dual connectivity (HTTP + WebSocket), robust inter-process communication via ZMQ, and a comprehensive test suite with 200+ test cases covering all aspects of the system.
 See individual component READMEs for detailed implementation status.